zhiburt/tabled/toml_to_table/README.md

 ## Get started

-The library supports 2 modes for a table embeded and collapsed.
+The library supports 2 modes for a table embedded and collapsed.
 It also provides with a list of options to modify the table, such as style, alignment, padding and more.

 You can change an orientation of a `table` and `array` via `Orientation`.